odmustafa/mini_checkin_app-feature-confidence-based-matching/README.md

 ---

 ## Development
-This project follows the Ethereal Engineering Technical Codex principles:
-- **Boundary Protection**: Implementing strict interface contracts for APIs
-- **Fail Fast and Learn**: Using fallback mechanisms and detailed error reporting
-- **Separation of Concerns**: Maintaining clear boundaries between components

-It serves as a focused prototype for the check-in workflow, based on the architecture and best practices of the main Front Desk Ops application.
+This project serves as a focused prototype for the check-in workflow, based on the architecture and best practices of the main Front Desk Ops application.

 ## AI Usage
-This project relies heavily on AI technologies including:
+This project relies heavily on AI technologies including (like, I'm not a programmer whatsoever lol):
 - Windsurf (Pro)
 - Claude 3.7 Sonnet (within Windsurf via Cascade)
 - GPT-4.1 (free limited time) (within Windsurf via Cascade)
 - ChatGPT (Pro)

-## Useage
-This project is for developing an application that will be used by staff at Tribute Music Gallery primarily to
-- Check-in members upon arrival
-- New account activation

 ## TO-DO
 - (MISSION CRITICAL) Get all of the parts of the New Account Activation flow functioning.